Make Equal Justice Part of Your Legacy

 I give, devise and bequeath [identify here the specific sum of money, the specific asset or the portion of the residual estate] to the Endowment for Equal Justice, 1325 Fourth Avenue, Suite 1335, Seattle, WA 98101 in such a manner as the Board of Trustees of Endowment for Equal Justice may direct.

-Beneficiary Designations: Make the Endowment a beneficiary of a bank, brokerage account, retirement plan, life insurance policy or annuity.
+Beneficiary Designations: Make the Endowment a beneficiary of a bank account, brokerage account, retirement plan, life insurance policy or annuity.
 Upon your death, assets in these accounts are passed to beneficiaries without going through probate.
 Although forms will differ from one financial institution to the next, you will need our legal name and address:

 Endowment for Equal Justice